MiaBorkoo/wServerEPIC/README.md

 ---

 <div align="center">
-Made with ❤️ by the wServerEPIC Team
+Made with ❤️ by the ChrisPP Team
 </div>